Trouble in the Food Aisle

 It’s no secret that food policy activist groups have long been seeking some type of large-scale legal action against food manufacturers and retailers.

 Recently, their work has ramped up even further.
 For the last year or so, the attorneys general have met on several formal occasions to hear from the activist community.
-In May of this year, the National Association of Attorneys General (NAAG) partnered with the left-leaning Rudd Center at Yale University to host a closed-door conference with the AGs and their consumer protection staff to discuss the marketing of food to children, as well as the increasing rates of obesity.
+In May, the National Association of Attorneys General (NAAG) partnered with the left-leaning Rudd Center at Yale University to host a closed-door conference with the AGs and their consumer protection staff to discuss the marketing of food to children, as well as the increasing rates of obesity.

 Like tobacco, the food activist community believes that the issue of marketing to children may provide the best avenue to litigation.
 Move over Joe Camel, make room for Ronald McDonald.
-At the NAAG conference, a number of brands were called out as offenders, including important convenience store suppliers such as Coca-Cola, Anheuser-Busch and Sara Lee.
+At the NAAG conference, a number of brands were called out as offenders, including important convenience store suppliers such as The Coca-Cola Co., Anheuser-Busch and Sara Lee.

 In one significant highlight, CSPI officially asked the AGs to flex the power of their offices and join activist lawsuits against quick-service restaurants, as well as food manufacturers, who they argue are in violation of numerous Federal Trade Commission (FTC) and Food and Drug Administration (FDA) regulations and policies, including Unfair and Deceptive Acts and Practices statutes.
 CSPI representatives argued that the FTC and FDA were ineffective in enforcing their own rules and laws, and that state AGs were uniquely positioned to bypass the typical two-year litigation process required of private litigants through discovery and countless motions.